VIJAYBORATE1999/BBLoanForge/README.md

 # Bangkok-Trip-Codes
 "In May, coded a Java banking project in Bangkok.This is a PICO project.
 The dynamic cityscape influenced a global perspective in the code.
-Collaboration with local developers enriched the experience."
+Collaboration with local developers enriched the experience.

-PAAAWWWWBB...
+Sold the PAAAWWWWBB...code to 10 Different Companies.